M1lo25/Virtual-Room-Simulation-Real-Time-Interaction-in-Unity/README.md

 # Virtual-Room-Simulation-Real-Time-Interaction-in-Unity
 ---

-Questo progetto rappresenta la creazione di un **ambiente 3D interattivo** basato su un soggiorno reale, sviluppato nell'ambito del laboratorio di Realtà Virtuale. È stato modellato in **Blender** a partire da una foto di riferimento e successivamente integrato con elementi interattivi utilizzando il motore grafico **Unity**.
+This project represents the creation of an **interactive 3D environment** based on a real living room, developed as part of the Virtual Reality laboratory.
+It was modeled in **Blender** starting from a reference photo and later integrated with interactive elements using the **Unity** game engine.

-Il progetto include modellazione 3D, texturizzazione realistica, importazione cross-software e programmazione di interazioni dinamiche attraverso script C#.
+The project includes 3D modeling, realistic texturing, cross-software import, and the programming of dynamic interactions through C# scripts.

-##  Tecnologie utilizzate
+## Technologies used

-- **Blender** – modellazione e texturizzazione
+- **Blender** – modeling and texturing
-- **Unity Engine** – importazione, ottimizzazione e scripting
+- **Unity Engine** – import, optimization, and scripting
-- **C#** – scripting per eventi interattivi
+- **C#** – scripting for interactive events
-- **GIMP/Photoshop** – elaborazione texture (se applicabile)
+- **GIMP/Photoshop** – texture editing (if applicable)

-## Caratteristiche implementate
+## Implemented features

-### Modellazione
+### Modeling
-- Costruzione accurata di oggetti e arredi basati su geometrie primitive.
+- Accurate construction of objects and furniture based on primitive geometries.
-- Proporzioni e dimensioni fedeli alla foto originale.
+- Proportions and dimensions faithful to the original photo.

-### Texture e Materiali
+### Textures and Materials
-- Assegnazione di materiali personalizzati (es. pelle nera alla poltrona, rosa alla sedia).
+- Assignment of custom materials (e.g., black leather for the armchair, pink for the chair).
-- Rendering fotorealistico delle superfici.
+- Photorealistic rendering of surfaces.

-### Importazione in Unity
+### Import into Unity
-- Esportazione da Blender in formato compatibile.
+- Export from Blender in compatible format.
-- Mantenimento delle proprietà e materiali originali.
+- Preservation of original properties and materials.
-- Ottimizzazione della scena per prestazioni fluide.
+- Scene optimization for smooth performance.

-### Animazioni e Interattività
+### Animations and Interactivity
-- **Illuminazione:** accensione/spegnimento luci tramite script (switch e tastiera).
+- **Lighting:** switching lights on/off via script (switch and keyboard).
-- **Musica:** interazione con la cassa musicale usando il tasto `G`.
+- **Music:** interaction with the speaker using the `G` key.
-- **Campanello:** suono attivabile con il tasto `E`.
+- **Doorbell:** sound triggered with the `E` key.

 ---
 > **Author:** Gianluca Milani